All Products

 Business Activity

 Select the business activity for which you want to create a logical fact table.
-Business activities are divided into three types: Business Event, Business Snapshot, and Business Process.
+Business activities are categorized into three types: Business Event, Business Snapshot, and Business Process.

 Table Type

-The type of logical table is determined by the type of business activity.
+The logical table type is determined by the business activity type.

-• If Business Activity is selected as Business Event, the Table Type is Event Logical Fact Table.
+• Business Activity selected as Business Event sets the Table Type to Event Logical Fact Table.

-• If Business Activity is selected as Business Snapshot, the Table Type is Snapshot Logical Fact Table.
+• Business Activity selected as Business Snapshot sets the Table Type to Snapshot Logical Fact Table.

-• If Business Activity is selected as Business Process, the Table Type is Process Logical Fact Table.
+• Business Activity selected as Business Process sets the Table Type to Process Logical Fact Table.

 Data Domain

-Set the Dataphin instance to support selecting the compute engine for tenants with Hadoop compute engines, including Hive, Impala, and Spark.
+Tenants with Dataphin instances set to Hadoop compute engine can select compute engines, including Hive, Impala, and Spark.

 Important

-The corresponding compute engine needs to be enabled before it can be selected.
-For more information, see Create a Hadoop Compute Source.
+The corresponding compute engine must be enabled before it can be selected.
+For more information, see create a Hadoop compute source.

 • Hive: Cannot read source tables stored in Kudu format.

-• Impala: Can read source tables stored in Kudu format but does not currently support storing logical tables in Kudu.
-If there are no source tables in Kudu format, it is not recommended to use.
+• Impala: Can read source tables stored in Kudu format but does not support storing logical tables as Kudu.
+Not recommended if you do not have source tables in Kudu format.

 • Spark: Spark cannot read source tables stored in Kudu format.